Academic Performance and Professional Conduct Policies

 If, for valid reasons, a student is unable to complete an application prior to the deadline, the student may be granted Special Student status.

 A Special Student is defined as one of the following:

 A student who is not seeking a Lewis & Clark degree or licensure and is taking courses solely for personal or professional enrichment.

 A student who is interested in pursuing a Lewis & Clark degree or licensure but has not been formally admitted to graduate study.

-Special Students are allowed to enroll for a maximum of nine credits.
+Special Students are allowed to enroll for a maximum of six credits.
 Enrollment does not guarantee that the student will be admitted to any graduate program or that the coursework taken will be accepted for degree, endorsement, certificate, or licensure requirements.

 Special Students are not eligible for federal student aid.